lima8002/TodayMeds/README.md

 ## You need to configure Firebase

+Fer authentication purposes, Firebase was used.
+You need to create a Firebase project and configure it for your app.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: